osm0sis/AnyKernel3/README.md

 4. Modify the anykernel.sh to add your kernel's name, boot partition location, permissions for any added ramdisk files, and use methods for any required ramdisk modifications (optionally, also place banner and/or version files in the root to have these displayed during flash)

-5. `zip -r9 UPDATE-AnyKernel3.zip * -x .git README.md *placeholder`
+5. `zip -r9 UPDATE-AnyKernel3.zip * -x .git .gitignore README.md *placeholder`

 _The LICENSE file must remain in the final zip to comply with licenses for binary redistribution and the license of the AK3 scripts._